macbookandrew/Church-Pack-Pro-Upcoming-Events/readme.txt

 * Adds some styling to help it look better

 = 1.0 =
-* First verison of the plugin
+* First version of the plugin